Banner Alt Text

 The Peekaboo Loop begins from Bryce Point and is more challenging than the Navajo and Queen’s Garden Trails.
 The trail is 5.2 miles with 1,453 feet of elevation change.
 The path weaves in and out of orange rock walls, ascends up and down switchbacks and has fantastic views throughout the journey.
 This is my favorite trail in the park, it has amazing views and is much less crowded than the Navajo and Queen’s Garden Loop.

 You can also combine the Peekaboo Loop with the Queen’s Garden and Navajo Trails for a 6.4 mile loop known as the Figure Eight Trail.
-I have more detail on the Figure Eight Trail in a separate blog post!
+I have more detail on the Figure Eight Trail in my Bryce Canyon hiking guide!

 Fairyland Loop